smaremanda/add-in-docs/reference/shared/document/setselecteddataasync-method.md

     In Excel, you can also specify  _data_ as a valid formula to add that formula to the selected cell.
 For example, setting _data_ to `"=SUM(A1:A5)"` will total the values in the specified range.
 However, when you set a formula on the bound cell, after doing so, you can't read the added formula (or any pre-existing formula) from the bound cell.
-If you call the[Document.getSelectedDataAsync](../reference/shared/document/getselecteddataasync-method.md) method on the selected cell to read its data, the method can return only the data displayed in the cell (the formula's result).
+If you call the [Document.getSelectedDataAsync](../reference/shared/document/getselecteddataasync-method.md) method on the selected cell to read its data, the method can return only the data displayed in the cell (the formula's result).

 -  **An array of arrays ("matrix"):** Tabular data without headers will be inserted.
 For example, to write data to three rows in two columns, you can pass an array like this: `[["R1C1", "R1C2"], ["R2C1", "R2C2"], ["R3C1", "R3C2"]]`.
 To write a single column of three rows, pass an array like this:  `[["R1C1"], ["R2C1"], ["R3C1"]]`